 Cascade Conducting Master Class 2020 Application

-If you would like to participate in the 3rd annual Cascade Conducting Master Class, please fill in the details requested in the form below for your application to be considered.
-If you are applying as a full participant, the application deadline is May 1st.
-14 full participants will be chosen by May 17th.
-Auditor applications are due June 1st.
-Auditors do not need to submit videos or an essay, but are required to include a resume if they are planning to play in the orchestra.
+If you would like to participate in the 3rd annual Cascade Conducting Master Class, please apply for consideration using the form below.
+If you are applying as a full participant, the application deadline is May 1.
+14 full participants will be chosen by May 17.
+Please indicate in your essay if you are interested in conducting one of the six new compositions by the Composers Workshop participations.

 Cascade Composer’s Workshop 2020 Application